sabrinabutton/sabrinabutton.ca/_posts/nauticaldisaster.md

   https://i.imgur.com/nSHS0f3.jpeg
 ---

+# Impact
+This project showcases the potential of student-led innovation in autonomous maritime technology, contributing to environmental monitoring and research.
+By developing an Autonomous Surface Vehicle (ASV) equipped with advanced sensors and real-time telemetry, the Nautical Disaster enhances our ability to study and protect aquatic ecosystems.
+The project supports SDG 14 (Life Below Water) by promoting sustainable practices in marine environments.
+Additionally, it provides valuable hands-on experience for students in engineering, robotics, and environmental science, fostering the next generation of innovators dedicated to environmental stewardship.

+# Project Overview

 In Fall 2023, I co-founded aQuatonomous—a student-led design team with a vision to reimagine how we explore, monitor, and protect our aquatic environments.
 What started as a spark of curiosity in autonomous systems and environmental stewardship has grown into a tight-knit team of passionate engineers, designers, and researchers, united by a common goal: building smarter, greener marine technology.

-The process of launching aQuatonomous was anything but simple.
-It began with a core idea—could we build an autonomous surface vessel (ASV) that could navigate local waterways, collect scientific data, and promote sustainability?
-From there, it became a matter of rallying like-minded students, pitching the concept to university leadership, and securing early funding and workspace support.
-Countless late nights followed, filled with CAD models, soldering irons, systems diagrams, and code commits.

-Our mission is clear: *To design and deploy autonomous maritime technology that supports sustainable research, fosters environmental awareness, and empowers students through hands-on innovation.*
+Our Mission: *To design and deploy autonomous maritime technology that supports sustainable research, fosters environmental awareness, and empowers students through hands-on innovation.*

-That mission took physical form in our first major build: The Nautical Disaster, our flagship ASV.
-Named with a wink to its turbulent early testing days (and possibly a Tragically Hip reference), the Nautical Disaster is an electric vessel equipped with real-time telemetry, water quality sensors, and a robust Pixhawk-based control system.
-It was engineered specifically for deployment on Lake Ontario, a body of water whose ecological complexity and environmental importance deserve far more attention than they often receive.
+In 2025 we built The Nautical Disaster, our flagship ASV.
+Named with a wink to its turbulent early testing days (and a reference to The Tragically Hip), the Nautical Disaster is an electric vessel equipped with real-time telemetry, water quality sensors, and a robust Pixhawk-based control system.
+It was engineered specifically for deployment on Lake Ontario, a body of water whose ecological complexity and environmental importance pose specific engineering challenges.

 ![Nautical Disaster](https://i.imgur.com/vdTsQ6H.jpeg)
 _Figure 1: Logan, Aaron, Will and Angus holding up the Nautical Disaster (with our flag from The Tragically Hip!)_